telerik/blazor-docs/components/calendar/overview.md

 The <a href="https://www.telerik.com/blazor-ui/calendar" target="_blank">Blazor Calendar component</a> allows the user to scroll through a Gregorian calendar and select one or more dates.
 You can control to what level the user can zoom the calendar (for example, up to months or years), what are the minimum and maximum date the user can navigate to, and whether they can select one or more dates.

-#### To use a Telerik Calendar for Blazor, add the `TelerikCalendar` tag.
+## Creating Blazor Calendar

+1. Use the `TelerikCalendar` tag to add the component to a razor page.

+1. Configure the minimum and maximum allowed dates by setting the `Min` and `Max` parameters.

+1. Handle the `ValueChanged` event.

+1. Set the value binding.

->caption Basic calendar with its key features, and ValueChanged event handling
+>caption Basic Calendar with its key features and ValueChanged event handling

 ````CSHTML
 @* Main Calendar features, ValueChanged event handling. *@